Reviews You Can Rely On

 Should You Buy the Smartwool Intraknit Thermal Merino?

-We think this top makes a great cold-weather base layer.
-If that's what you're looking for, pull the trigger.
+This top makes a great cold-weather base layer.
+If that's what you're looking for, go for it.
 Just make sure the slimmer fit works with your body type, and plan to wear this base layer underneath more durable layers.
 Price could be a deciding factor: the Intraknit tech does not come at a discounted price.
 Do we think it's worth the MSRP?
-In the end, we do, especially for those looking for a little more performance out of their base layer, while still saving some grams.
+In the end, yes, especially for those looking for a little more performance out of their base layer while still saving some grams.

 smartwool intraknit thermal merino - the slim, athletic fit of the smartwool intraknit thermal merino...